Armored Heart: Tamed Soul

 The hooded woman didn’t seem to notice, and the wand was turned downwards, not at her, and suddenly new trees sprung around them, creating a small isolated clearing.
 Swinging a hand through one of them, Celia noted they were just illusions, but quite good ones.
 “Prepare yourselves,” the woman said, now back to her normal tone.
 She threw off her cloak in a dramatic way revealing… a human woman with emerald green hair.
 Not the strangest shade she’d ever seen, but usually only elves had those brilliant gemstone hues.

-“I apologize for the deception!” she declared.
+“I apologize for the deception!"
+She declared.
 “For it was necessary to employ a spot of skullduggery in order to arrange our meeting.
 Even now, many and varied parties seek me for purposes both unseemly and unsavory!”
 When that failed to produce a reaction beyond a raised eyebrow from Celia and a slight tilt of the head from Lauren, she shook her head.
 “I’m hiding out.”

 That made sense.
 She didn’t know the precise rules of the Alchemy guild, but if they found she was selling on the side for herself, a fine at the least was probably in her future.
-“Well, thank you for being willing to help, Miss..?”
+“Well, thank you for being willing to help, Miss…?”
 Celia trailed off encouragingly.

-“Oh, but wherever are my manners?” the woman said in a far less grandiose voice.
+“Oh, but wherever are my manners?”
+The woman said in a far less grandiose voice.
 “I am Cassidy Crane.
 Alchemist, tinkerer, and mage extraordinaire!”
-She struck her hands on her hips and thrust out her chest, displaying...
+She struck her hands on her hips and thrust out her chest, displaying…

 Well, displaying the shape of a pair of absolutely massive breasts.
 No wonder she was bumping into people on the way there.
 They were practically the size of the girl’s head, each!
 How did that even happen?
 How was her back not an unending source of nightmarish pain?

 It took a polite cough from Cassidy to snap Celia back to her senses.
-Had she been openly staring at...
-Yes.
+Had she been openly staring at… Yes.
 She had.
 From the blush on Cassidy’s cheeks, it was clear she had been doing it blatantly, too.
-Fucking fey, she growled to herself, before fixing her features back into a smile.
+Fucking fae, she growled to herself, before fixing her features back into a smile.
 A smile which then fell quickly.
 An alchemist who had exactly what they’d need, and beyond that, a mage?

 She turned on Lauren and crossed her arms.
 “Lauren,” she whispered warningly.
 “I might be just a bit paranoid here, but,” she pointed at Cassidy, who now had a very confused look on her face.
 “She seems very, very convenient.